dsalaz04/Document-based-database/README.md

 | `compact` | Drop tombstones and rewrite the file |
 | `menu`    | Interactive 1–9 menu |

-## What changed from the original

-The original `Database.py` was a single 500-line menu app.
-The behavior is preserved, but:

-- **Schema-generic.** The original hard-coded the national-parks fields and column widths (`2,2,4,83,37,9`) in its add/update paths, so it only worked for one CSV.
-Layout is now derived entirely from the config, so it works for any CSV.
-- **Correct fixed-width padding.** The original padded with `ljust(width - len(value))`,
-  which (since `ljust` takes a *total* width) effectively did nothing — records weren't reliably padded to a fixed size, undermining the seek/binary-search premise.
-Fixed.
-- **Real error handling.** Bare `except:` blocks that reported every failure as "please open the database first" are replaced with typed exceptions (`RecordNotFound`, `DuplicateKey`, `FieldError`, ...).
-- **Robust I/O.** Files are opened via context managers in binary mode with explicit newlines, instead of leaking a fresh handle on every read and relying on a per-OS newline-size fudge factor.
-- **Scriptable + testable.** A real `argparse` CLI sits alongside the interactive menu, and a stdlib `unittest` suite covers import, CRUD, binary search across tombstones, and compaction.

 ## Project structure

 ```